 Steel liners shall conform to the dimensions and thicknesses shown on the Standard Drawings.
-Spirally welded liners are permitted for this class of piles, unless it is envisaged that the liners will be driven into Moderately Weathered, Slightly Weathered or medium (or higher) strength rock, in which case their use is not approved.
+Spirally welded liners are permitted for this class of piles, unless it is envisaged that the liners will be driven into Moderately Weathered, Slightly Weathered or medium (or higher) strength rock, in which case use of this liner type is not approved.